E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 ### 2.3 Requirement: Compute and store the vertical level bounds for each horizontal cell

 All tendency terms require a variable vertical loop range to account for variation in bottom elevation and ice shelf cavities.
-These bounds will be computed in the vertical coordinate module and used for setting masking arrays that will be used to determine where calculations are valid in the vertical.
+These bounds will be computed on construction in the vertical coordinate module and used for setting the loop bounds for active levels in calculations over the vertical.

 ### 2.4 Requirement: Compute and store the geopotential

 The geopotential will be computed and stored within the vertical coordinate module.
 Initially this will be calculated by summing together the $z$ location times $g$.
-In the future, tidal potential and self attraction and loading will also have contributions to the geopotential.
+In the future, tidal potential and self attraction and loading will also have optional (default off) contributions to the geopotential.

 ### 2.5 Requirement: Compute and store the desired thickness used in the $p^\star$ vertical coordinate